DarshanSaraswat/CppRepo/README.md

 • Inheritance: -Inheritance is a process by which objects of new class acquire the properties of objects of existing class.
 Using Inheritance, we can increase a class’s functionalities.

-• FUNCTIONS LIKE: - fflush(stdin) used to empty the buffer.

-o vline():- It draw a vertical line using ch starting at the cursor position in the window.
+i.e OOPs concepts

-o STL: - We used classes defined in Standard Template Library like "string" class.
+3. STL: - We used classes defined in Standard Template Library.